 Personally, I can spend hours engrossed in a spreadsheet.
 Or tinkering with Salesforce endlessly.

-I can happily spend hours working alone in a spreadsheet.
-And I have!
-But there’s an undeniable satisfaction that comes with being able to work with a bunch of people, to achieve an important outcome for your org and your mission.
-When that happens, it’s a great feeling.
+But there’s an undeniable satisfaction that comes from being able to work with other people, to achieve a shared outcome for your org/mission.
+It’s a great feeling when it happens.

 For a blog that’s about nonprofit productivity, I have a bit of a confession.
 And if you read my last post, you probably caught it – in the section where I talk about how I manage my work tasks.